How will I know if I’m registered?

 Can parents watch camp activities?

-Depending on the camp, each camper may receive an adidas t-shirt, soccer ball, and DVD instructional video.
+Depending on the camp, each camper may receive an adidas t-shirt or soccer ball.
 Gatorade products are available during all camps.

 Campers attending Day Camp should bring a sack lunch each day.